CrowdStrike/omigo-data-analytics/README.md

 # TSV-DATA-ANALYTICS

-## Data Analytics package for python
+## Data analytics library for python
  * Python library to do end to end data analytics from reading to transformation, analysis and visualization.
  * Support for reading and writing multiple data formats from local machine or S3.
  * TSV as the primary data format for data processing.